mvanaman/website/content/post/2021-02-05-tidy-t-test-in-r-with-cohen-s-d/index.en.markdown

 </tbody>
 </table>

-The output in Table <a href="#tab:table1">1</a> above provides all of the relevant statistics, clearly labeled, with Cohen’s \$d\$ included, and in a tidy format that can easily be exported to a .csv file, copied-and-pasted into Word, or printed within an R Markdown as a table as I have done here (using `knitr::kable()`).
+The output in [Table 1](#table1) above provides all of the relevant statistics, clearly labeled, with Cohen’s \$d\$ included, and in a tidy format that can easily be exported to a .csv file, copied-and-pasted into Word, or printed within an R Markdown as a table as I have done here (using `knitr::kable()`).

 ## Output Formatting